Discovering Subgroups with Exceptional Survival Characteristics: Experiments

-Lastly, we assess retrieval quality as the percentage of subjects that belong to the planted subgroup increases.
-We see in Fig.~\ref{fig:synth_panel_bands} (right) that all methods improve as the planted subgroup size increases, particularly, \EDS.
+\textbf{Subgroup Size.} Lastly, we assess retrieval quality as the percentage of subjects that belong to the planted subgroup increases.
+We see in Fig.~\ref{fig:synth_panel_bands} (right) that all methods improve as the planted subgroup size increases, with \ourmethod performing the best.
 We attribute the improvement in the baselines to them generally preferring larger subgroups, according to our observations (Appx.~\ref{apx:additional}).
 In Fig.~\ref{fig:additional_synth_panel} (right), we also provide results on sample sufficiency by varying dataset sizes.

-\ourmethod is very stable with average F1-scores of approx. 0.8, up to very high rates of censoring ($>80\%$). \FIBERS is highly unstable, with very large standard errors. \EDS is the closest competitor, hovering around 0.55, closely followed by \RK consistently at 0.45, while \FIBERS lags behind in all experiments by a wide margin, with average F1-scores of approximately 0.35.
+Overall, \ourmethod is stable with average $F_1 \approx0.8$, up to very high rates of censoring ($>80\%$). \EDS is the closest competitor, hovering around 0.55, closely followed by \RK consistently at 0.45, while \FIBERS follows in all experiments, with average $F_1 \approx0.35$ and large standard errors.